helamanl0424/SaveSheep/README.md

 # SaveSheep
-A 2D RPG game that you move your character to save all the sheeps
+It is a 2D RPG game in which you move your character to save all the sheep